 How is the RU currently working to create links between research and teaching in order to improve student learning and research quality?
 Suggestions for improvement?

 Teaching at the unit is given at bachelor’s, master’s and PhD levels.
 Positions of the teaching personnel can be roughly divided into teaching (lecturers, university teachers) and research (university researchers, professors) oriented positions that have varying amounts of teaching hours.
 In addition, teaching is given by post-docs, PhD students and part-time teachers.
-All teaching personnel at the RU also perform research and teaching tasks are divided so, that the teachers are able to give teaching on the fields they are familiar with also in research.
+All teaching personnel at the RU also perform research and teaching tasks are divided so that the teachers are able to give teaching on the fields they are familiar with also in research.
 This makes it possible to give up-to-date expert teaching to the students on different levels and on several different fields of biology.

-Further, many of the courses given to students have been constructed to teach the students to plan, and perform experiments and to analyze their research results.
+Further, many of the courses given to students have been constructed to teach the students to plan and perform experiments and to analyze their research results.

 2.2.6.
 Feedback and evaluation in RU (max.
 0.5 page)